 The National Trust shop sells rugs and other picnic essentials, including reusable cups - so don't worry if you forget to pack these things.
-We have staff and volunteers working on reception and by the bus stop and main courtyard who can help point you in the right direction should you get lost.

 Old Lodge natural play area